 Select Conversions for your campaign objective.
 If it’s greyed out, you haven’t met the requirements.

-Begin by creating a new Bulk Editor campaign or cloning an existing campaign.
-The conversion optimisation-specific fields will be the following columns:
+Start by creating a new Bulk Editor campaign or cloning an existing campaign.
+The conversion optimisation-specific fields will be the following columns: Campaign objective, Conversion tag ID, Conversion event and, if desired, Bid strategy type.

 Conversion windows let you tell us what conversion data to use when delivering ads to Pinners – this is what is used for optimisation.